 Why the Stigma?

-1. Association with a criminal offense.
+1. Association with criminal activity.

-2. They look unhygienic.
+2. They look unhygienic and unprofessional.

-Are There Rules Regarding Tattoos and Nursing?
+Are There Rules Regarding Nurses and Tattoos?

 What Should Nurses with Tattoos Do?